NYSPOA Nominations & Awards

 The New York State Probation Officers Association annually recognizes colleagues who stand out as Probation professionals.
 We are requesting that you take the time to nominate a fellow Officer or group/unit of Officers.

-Those chosen will be notified by the NYSPOA President and invited to attend the Conference where the award will be presented during the awards luncheon on July 26, 2018 at Hotel Ithaca.
+Those chosen will be notified by the NYSPOA President and invited to attend the Conference, where the award will be presented during the awards luncheon on Thursday, August 1, 2019 at Resorts World Catskills.

 The following is a description of each of the award categories and the nominating procedure.
 All candidates are reviewed for each eligible award title.
 THIS IS YOUR OPPORTUNITY TO HONOR SOMEONE THAT INSPIRES YOU.

-Please note: The awards (except The Presidential Award Category “B”) are for Line Officers that are not Board members.
+Please note: The awards (except The Presidential Award Category “B”) are for Line Officers who are not NYSPOA Board members.